CEIU Local No. 613

 2 – Membership

-Those eligible for membership shall be employees of Citizenship and Immigration Canada or the Immigration and Refugee Board of Canada in the jurisdiction of the Local who are eligible for membership in the CEIU Component of the PSAC.
+Those eligible for membership shall be employees of Immigration, Refugees, and Citizenship Canada or the Immigration and Refugee Board of Canada in the jurisdiction of the Local who are eligible for membership in the CEIU Component of the PSAC.

 Members who become suspended or whose employment was terminated will report it immediately to a Local representative.